The Employment Law Review: Luxembourg

 Overtime pay may be incorporated in a work organisation plan or a flexitime regulation.
 This will apply over a reference period determined by the employer.
 The maximum reference period is four months, except if a collective bargaining agreement (CBA) provides for a longer period (of up to 12 months).

-- Flexitime regulation: This allows employees to organise their working time as they see fit, while observing the core work time imposed by the employer, if any, during the reference period.
+b Flexitime regulation: This allows employees to organise their working time as they see fit, while observing the core work time imposed by the employer, if any, during the reference period.
 A flexitime regulation may be implemented only with the mutual consent of the employer and the employee representatives, if any, or if none, the affected employees themselves.

-In both cases, hours worked over eight hours per day and 40 hours per week are not considered overtime if the average weekly hours of work during the reference period do not exceed either 40 or the maximum weekly working hours set by agreement.
+In both cases, any hours worked beyond the eight hours per day and 40 hours per week are not considered overtime if the average weekly hours of work during the reference period do not exceed either 40 or the maximum weekly working hours set by agreement.
 In other words, at the end of the reference period, the working hours performed with the agreement of the employer that exceed an average of 40 hours of work per week during the reference period are considered overtime.

 Exceptionally, in specific sectors and for a period not exceeding six consecutive weeks, a CBA may provide for 12-hour days and 48-hour weeks.